ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Clients SHOULD follow the usual HTTP caching {{!RFC7234}} semantics for key configurations.

-Note: Long cache lifetimes may result in clients using stale HPKE keys;
+Note: Long cache lifetimes may result in clients using stale HPKE configurations;
 aggregators SHOULD continue to accept reports with old keys for at least twice the cache lifetime in order to avoid rejecting reports.